Back to blog

 Man-hour savings

-Many tasks, such as checking the temperature of pipes, can be done with sensors, saving thousands of man-hours.
+Many tasks can be done with sensors, saving thousands of man-hours.
 Meanwhile, the staff can work on more urgent issues.
-In this way, you can save on the quantity of personnel, reducing the production costs.
+This way, you can redistribute personnel more efficiently, reducing the production costs.

 To sum up, IoT in manufacturing allows businesses to:

-• Prolong the service life of equipment, and therefore prevent production stops.
+• Prolong the service life of equipment, preventing production stops.

-• Make products at lower costs, and therefore sell them at a higher margin.
+• Make products at lower costs, selling them at a higher margin.

-• Ensure workplace safety, and therefore reduce the risk of hazards.
+• Ensure workplace safety, reducing the risk of hazards.

 IoT trends and new possibilities